108806/DigistumpArduino/digistump-avr/libraries/DigisparkKeyboard/Readme.txt

+//THIS IS MY CUSTOM VERSION.
+GO FOR THE ORIGINAL AS IT MOST LIKELY WILL SUIT YOU BETTER!

 This is the Readme file to Objective Development's firmware-only USB driver for Atmel AVR microcontrollers.
 For more information please visit http://www.obdev.at/vusb/